How to Create IAM User in AWS Step-by-Step

 - Attach existing policies directly

-You can use any of the option as per your convinience.
-However, it’s a good practice to create group for users who need similar permission , attach policies to the group and then add user into the group.
+You can use any of the options at your convenience.
+However, it’s a good practice to create a group for users who need similar permission, attach policies to the group and then add the user to the group.

-On the other hand, if you wish to attach existing policy directly, click on Attach existing policies directly tab
+On the other hand, if you wish to attach existing policies directly, click on Attach existing policies Directly tab

-Filter appropriate policy by searching and select what you need.
-For example I have searched for S3 and selected AmazonS3FullAccess as you can see in below screenshot.
+Filter appropriate policy by searching and selecting what you need.
+For example, I have searched for S3 and selected AmazonS3FullAccess as you can see in the below screenshot.

-Note: If you think already existing policies doesn’t fit your needs, you can create custom policy and assign that instead.
-You can do that using Create policy button mentioned in below screenshot.
+Note: If you think already existing policies don’t fit your needs, you can create a custom policy and assign that instead.
+You can do that using the Create policy button mentioned in the below screenshot.

 Adding tags to your user is completely optional and you may skip this step altogether.
-However, tags can provide extra information about user, for example department and later can be used to provide permission based on tag.
+However, tags can provide extra information about the user, for example, department and later can be used to provide permission based on tag.

 After you are done, Click on Next: Review